mergeweb/docs/_posts/2018-03-12-css-standards-framework.md

 ```

 Using layout utility classes properly is trickier, and comes with some practice.
 Often, things like margin or padding are defined at the component level on a component class.
-This is correct.
+This is often best.
 Layout utility classes should not be the de-facto method for adding spacing or changing the display behavior of a layout.

-Here is an example:
+Here is an example of when using a layout utility class would be good:

 Let's say you have some cool buttons on your site.
 Because things often appear below the buttons, the default button class has some reasonable margin bottom applied.